Akshat1644/AI-QA-Assistant/README.md

 # 🧪 AI QA Assistant

-An AI-powered QA productivity tool that helps software testers automate and accelerate the test design process using Google Gemini AI and Streamlit.
+An AI-powered QA productivity tool built with Python, Streamlit, and Google Gemini AI to streamline and accelerate the software testing lifecycle.

-The application analyzes software requirements and automatically generates comprehensive test cases, identifies requirement gaps, creates realistic test data, and produces API test scenarios.
-It also supports exporting results to Excel and text formats, making it easier for QA teams to integrate AI into their daily testing workflow.
+The application analyzes software requirements and automatically generates structured manual test cases, API test scenarios, realistic test data, and requirement gap analyses.
+It also supports exporting results to Excel and text formats, enabling QA engineers to efficiently document, review, and execute test artifacts.
+By leveraging generative AI, the tool reduces manual effort, improves requirement coverage, and enhances the overall productivity of QA teams.

 Key Features
 ✅ AI-generated functional and negative test cases